cperezep/flexbook/README.md

 * z-index only works if you set the position.
 * When an element is inline then use display: inline-block in order to use padding.
 * CSS variables don't work in media queries.
 Use Sass variables.

+## TODO
+* Display some kind of user menu when hovering over the username in .user-nav.
+* Display a message menu when hovering over the chat icon in .user-nav (like facebook).
+* Display a box with search suggestions as soon as the user starts typing in the search field.
+* Create a caption for the .gallery__item with a hover effect.
+* Make the page 100% responsive even for viewport sizes below 500px.